wwwisme/duix.ai/README.md

 ## Frequently Asked Questions
 #### 1. Are free avatar models available for commercial use?
 Do they support digital human customization?
 Are they based on photos or videos?<br>
-Answer: The free avatar models are not available for commercial use!
+Answer: The freely provided avatar models are available for commercial use worldwide at no cost (Enterprises with more than 100,000 users or annual revenue exceeding $10 million are required to sign a commercial license agreement).
 If needed, we can support digital human customization.
 Our digital human customization is based on videos.
 You can customize a unique digital human for use in the SDK.
 However, the customized digital human service is a paid service.
 You can contact us by scanning the QR code on WeChat.<br>
 <img src="https://github.com/GuijiAI/duix.ai/blob/main/res/ssx.png" width="200">

 #### 2. How to customize a digital avatar?<br>